OktaEdu/es-delivery-platform/lab-guide/module5.md

 📝 **Note**: You can read more about customizing the CSS from our [Custom Widget Guide](https://developer.okta.com/docs/guides/custom-widget/main/#modify-the-css).
 More advanced customization options are available through modifying the Sass source files and building the widget.
 This requires using the [NPM module](https://github.com/okta/okta-signin-widget/blob/286611d539eaf987de7282416cd6328f837ac3af/docs/classic.md#using-the-npm-module) rather than accessing the Okta SIW assets [via CDN](https://github.com/okta/okta-signin-widget/blob/286611d539eaf987de7282416cd6328f837ac3af/docs/classic.md#using-the-okta-cdn), as we are here.

-4. Update the `OktaSignIn` object to customize additional properties.
+4. Update the `OktaSignIn` object to customize some of the SIW properties.
 This will add a logo and adjust the color of the `Sign In` button on the widget.

 ```javascript
 var oktaSignIn = new OktaSignIn({